-It’s natural during disagreement with our husbands to believe you’re right, he’s wrong, and you must convince him of that!
-However, if we stay stuck in that mindset, the battle only heats up.
+It’s natural during disagreements with your husband to believe you’re right, he’s wrong, and you must convince him of that!
+However, if you stay stuck in that mindset, the battle only heats up.
 He gets defensive.
 You get defensive.
 Usually, the situation either evolves into yelling and ugly accusations or a silent, but deadly cold war.
-There is a better way and it begins with rethinking your end goal.
+There is a better way, and it begins with rethinking your end goal.

 What if your goal was not to “win” the argument or change his mind?
 What if the goal was to reach a compromise or solution that addresses the biggest concerns of you both?
 Seriously.
 Think about it.
 Now you both win and there are no losers.
 This means that you both agree to consider the other person’s perspective, fears, values, and concerns.
 From there, you begin to present ideas that might address both of your main concerns.
 Philippians 2:4 reminds us “Let each of you look not only to his own interests, but also to the interests of others.”

 So, the next time you and your husband start to have a significant disagreement, suggest that you would like to sit down together and better understand his perspective and concerns.
 Then gently share your concerns, and ask him to join you in brainstorming a solution or compromise that would be the best fit for both of you.

 You’ve probably heard the saying, “If mom ain’t happy, ain’t nobody happy.”
 Although the primary message of this saying is that mom’s attitude affects the whole family, I think a secondary message is just as significant.
 If a wife conveys to her husband through her constant complaints and criticisms that she’s not happy, her husband begins to feel like a failure and starts to close his heart to her.